Learn about test preparation resources available to students in the College of Education at SDSU.

 Find a variety of practice materials to help you prepare for the TOEFL iBT® test and build your English skills.
 Materials include free sample questions, practice tests, interactive skill-building programs, and detailed tips and information for understanding more about the test.
 Test preparation tools are available for test takers with disabilities.

-Test preparation classes are offered through SDSU College of Extended Studies (CES).
+Test preparation classes are offered through SDSU World Campus (CES).

 For decades, students have been maximizing their test-taking potential with Test Prep courses at CES.
 You'll learn important strategies, expectations, and content information from the outstanding, full credentialed instructors from BTPS Testing.
 CBEST, GMAT, GRE, and LSAT test prep books and materials are included in the registration fee and are authored by BTPS Testing.